amoghkemp/amoghkemp.github.io/index.md

  - Python Leetcode: www.leetcode.com/amogh5220
  - Pygame

-# Sports
+# Sports I have played
  - Basketball
  - Squash
- - Swimming
+ - Swimming - I have won many medals for most of the strokes in swimming
  - Football
- - 100m races - medals?
+ - 100m races - I won a few races

 # Other activities
  - Fund raising on GoSports.com.
 Collected over Rs.
 1.5L to help paraolympic atheletes.